How To Ride Your Bicycle Safely On The Street

 Poorly designed bike lanes often create the illusion of ensured safety.
 They are often improperly placed right next to parked cars, almost entirely within the door zone.
 Ride on the left side of the bike lane to avoid the door zone if you need to.

-If a parked car has their brake lights on and you are wondering if they are going to drive away and potentially run over you, stare at their wheels as you pass by them because it’s very easy to tell if wheels start moving.
-If you stare at the car overall, it’s actually very hard to tell if it’s moving at all because you’re moving relatively fast.
+By the way, if a parked car has their brake lights on and you are wondering if they are going to pull out and potentially run over you, stare at their wheels as you pass by them because it’s very easy to tell if wheels are moving.
+(If you stare at the car overall, it’s actually very hard to tell if it’s moving at all because you’re moving relatively fast.)

 The edge of the road starts where there is no debris and is clear of the door zone.